Predator Eyes & Sunset Lies 🐫

 I’m kneeling behind a telephoto lens.

-Sweat dripping into my eye, whispering…
+Sweat drips into my eye.

+Just blink.
 Just once.

 The mission is clear: